-Countryfile is a weekly magazine series on BBC One which reports on rural and environmental issues and news, with recorded packages and presented pieces to camera which discuss and reflect the countryside and the communities that dwell in them.
+Countryfile, BBC One's weekly magazine series, reports on rural and environmental issues and news, with recorded packages and presented pieces to camera which discuss and reflect the countryside and the communities that dwell in them.
 Our production goes behind the scenes with the team, this time with researcher Claire Blindell.

 This film is the first of three in a series looking at the programme's production lifecycle.
 Now you can find out how Countryfile is put together, from start to finish, commencing with a researcher’s role during pre-production.